117/repeat/README.md

 ### contribute

-Pull requests are welcome, collaborators too! 🥳
+Pull requests are welcome.
+So are collaborators! 🥳